2bndy5/CircuitPython_Homie/docs/tutorials/intro.rst

 Tutorials
 =========

-To aid with user setup, these docs are complete with tutorials about
+To aid with user setup, this documentation is complete with tutorials about

 .. toctree::
     :maxdepth: 1

     mosquitto
     openhab

+.. _systemctl:

 Controlling a system service in Linux (``systemctl``)
 -----------------------------------------------------